MVP and Cy Young watch: Is Aaron Judge the clear front-runner in the AL?

 Goldschmidt hit a little skid the past two weeks, bringing his numbers down.
 But he's still a front-runner, which is a testament to how good his stats were to begin with.

 Goldschmidt is hitting .315 with 19 home runs.
-He has a legitimate shot of bettering his career high of 36 home runs in 2015.
-He excels in the field with range that allows him to play farther off first base than anyone else.
-The only thing that could deter Goldschmidt from being top three by season's end is injury (which he has experienced before) or an abundance of intentional walks that prevent him from doing major damage.
+He has a legitimate shot of besting his career-high 36 home runs from 2015.
+He excels in the field, boasting an uncanny range that allows him to play farther off first base than anyone else.
+The only thing that could deter Goldschmidt from being top three by season's end is injury (which he has experienced before), or an abundance of intentional walks that prevent him from doing major damage.
 He shares the major league lead in that stat with the next guy on our list.

 Bryce Harper, Washington Nationals

-This isn't quite 2015 Harper, but it's reasonably close, as he's hitting .324/.431/.600 and there has been no drop-off at any point this season.
+This isn't quite 2015 Harper, but it's reasonably close: He's hitting .324/.431/.600 and there has been no drop-off at any point this season.
 He has ended every day he has played but one with a batting average of at least .300, an on-base percentage of at least .400 and a slugging percentage of at least .500.

-And by the way, in the past 10 games, Harper is locked in, with 16 hits, nine walks, nine runs scored and eight RBIs.
+And by the way, in the past 10 games, Harper is locked in, compiling 16 hits, nine walks, nine runs scored and eight RBIs.
 He's hitting .444 with a 1.278 OPS in that span.

 Justin Turner, Los Angeles Dodgers

 If we're rating players on a per-game basis, you can make a case that Turner is a match for Judge.
 Injuries cost Turner significant time.
-What's amazing about Turner is that he has been better in the 22 games since his return (.392 batting average, 16 RBIs) as he was in his first 39 pre-injury (.379 batting average, 17 RBIs).
+What's amazing about Turner is that he has been better in the 22 games since his return (.392 batting average, 16 RBIs) than he was in his first 39 pre-injury (.379 batting average, 17 RBIs).

-The one question is how long Turner's magic will last.
+The one question mark with Turner is how long his magic will last.
 He's getting hits on 84 percent of his line drives.
 That's atypical (he was 67 and 68 percent the previous two seasons) and might not stretch through September.

 Sleeper: Travis Shaw, Milwaukee Brewers

-It seems necessary to acknowledge the Brewers in some way, given how long they've held on to first place in the NL Central.
+It seems necessary to acknowledge the Brewers in some way, given how long they've held onto first place in the NL Central.

-Though Eric Thames would be the popular choice, Shaw has been almost as good of a hitter (at a position in which good hitters aren't as prevalent), with a .926 OPS (15 points behind Thames) and is a far more valuable defender.
-The deal that netted him from the Red Sox for Tyler Thornburg and minor leaguers is one of the most notable of the last offseason.
+Though Eric Thames would be the popular choice, Shaw has been almost as good of a hitter (at a position in which good hitters aren't as prevalent).
+He has racked up a .926 OPS (15 points behind Thames) and is a far more valuable defender.
+The deal that netted him from the Red Sox in exchange for Tyler Thornburg and minor leaguers is one of the most notable of the last offseason.

 NL Cy Young